rsdoiel/antenna/socal_north.md

 ---

-## O.C. health officials allege state regulator threatened board member to help powerful private interests
+## OC health officials allege state regulator threatened board member to help powerful private interests

-date: 2025-05-20, updated: 2025-05-20, from: The LAist
+date: 2025-05-20, updated: 2025-05-21, from: The LAist

 CalOptima, Orange County’s Medi-Cal insurer, is looking into what led to the collapse of a lucrative deal to open a health center to serve elderly Vietnamese-speaking people in Westminster.